confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/src/test/java/io/confluent/connect/s3/integration/README.md

 the `.aws/credentials` file.

 ## Running the Tests
-By default the tests are ignored when the project is built, they have to be run manually.
-This can be done using the `mvn integration-test` command or through IntelliJ by running the class.
+Tests can be run manually using the `mvn integration-test` command or through IntelliJ by running the class.